Chendia-Todur: Geography

 The nearby villages are Amdalli (4 km), Shirwad (6 km), Kadwad (7 km).
 The surrounding taluks are Ankola Taluk to the east, Canacona Taluk to the north and Kumta Taluk to the south.
 Karwar, Curchorem Cacora, Madgaon, Margao are the nearest cities.

 The total geographical area of village is 1430.22 hectares with a total population of 3,140 people.

 Climate

 Since it is near to Arabian Sea, the weather is warm and humid.

 Languages

 Kannada and Konkani are the local languages.

 Agriculture

 Cash crops and food crops are grown.
-Crops include varieties of mangoes: asaid, payri, neelam, mushral, totapuri and got.
+Crops include varieties of mangoes: asaid, pairi, neelam, mushral, totapuri and got.
 Chendia-Todur is part of India's strategic Naval Base Sea Bird Project.

 The Pin code is 581324 and postal head office is Chendia.

 The location code or village code of Todur village is 602626.
 Todur village is located in Karwar Tehsil of Uttara Kannada district in Karnataka, India.
 It is situated 13km away from Karwar, which is both district and sub-district headquarter of Todur village.
 Thoduru is the gram panchayat of Todur village.

-Tourism

-Nagarmadi fall is a ten foot high waterfall that passes underneath a huge rock into a big cave.
-Tourists swim in the pool at the bottom of the falls.